 The end of these major campaigns coincided with the onset of COVID-19 in Texas, of course bringing the chapter’s public gatherings to a screeching halt.
 We quickly shifted our meeting plans to Zoom and began figuring out what kind of organizing could be done in the shadows of both a global pandemic and the conclusion of our chapter’s highest level of activity.

-While three of our electoral campaigns had concluded, José Garza’s bid for Travis County District Attorney continues to a runoff later this year, allowing us to continue to fight for a local class struggle candidate who would end cash bail and ensure that murderous cops would be charged as such.
-Mutual aid efforts gained momentum over the last two months, with members helping create and support mutual aid pods in their apartments and neighborhoods.
-Our Feminist Action Committee is continuing their efforts to raise money for abortions throughout Texas even while the state of Texas threatens reproductive rights during the pandemic.
+While three of our electoral campaigns had concluded, José Garza’s bid for Travis County District Attorney continues to a runoff later this year, allowing us to continue to fight for a local class-struggle candidate who would end cash bail and ensure that murderous cops would be charged as such.
+Mutual-aid efforts gained momentum over the last two months, with members helping create and support mutual-aid pods in their apartments and neighborhoods.
+Our Feminist Action Committee is continuing their efforts to raise money for abortions throughout Texas even while the state threatens reproductive rights during the pandemic.

 Our members have also gotten involved in several national DSA campaigns in response to the coronavirus crisis, including the Emergency Workplace Organizing Committee (EWOC), the Restaurant Organizing Project (ROP), the #DSA4USPS campaign, and the COVID-19 bulletin.
 These are campaigns that have the organizational strength of a nationwide socialist organization behind them but that rely on the efforts of people around the country to organize workers to exert their power.
 National coordination has become especially important as geographical barriers become less pronounced and we face unprecedented disruption of jobs in industries that are almost completely unorganized.